- Do I have to be a CPA and a member of the AICPA to apply?

 What materials are recommended by the AICPA to study for the PFS exam?

-The complete PFP Body of Knowledge that is subject to testing for the PFS exam can be found in the PFS Exam Content Specification Outline (CSO).
-The CSO lists the topics and subject matter covered by the exam.
-To help prepare for the exam, the AICPA provides the PFS Exam Review Course in a self-study format with CPE designed to go over the body of knowledge, but not to teach the materials.
-The PFP Boot Camp is a systematic review of the entire PFS exam CSO and is a good final review prior to taking the exam.
-It is delivered as an in-person and online class as well as an on-demand recording.
+The complete PFP Body of Knowledge (BOK) that is subject to testing for the PFS exam can be downloaded from the PFP Body of Knowledge website (the website contains a summary only).
+The BOK lists the topics and subject matter covered by the exam.
+To help prepare for the exam, the AICPA provides the PFP Boot Camp in a variety of formats with CPE designed to overview, not teach the body of knowledge The PFP Boot Camp is a systematic review of the entire PFS exam CSO and is a good final review prior to taking the exam.
+It is delivered as a self-study on-demand course, an in-person and online class.
 If more in-depth education is needed, the AICPA sells six textbooks as publications that cover the exam topics.

-If a candidate only took the PFS Exam Review Course or PFP Boot Camp, how prepared would the candidate be to take the exam?
-Also, how long should a candidate wait to take the exam after completing the review course?
+If a candidate only took the PFP Boot Camp, how prepared would the candidate be to take the exam?
+Also, how long should a candidate wait to take the exam after completing the PFP Boot Camp?

-The AICPA highly recommends that candidates do not rely solely upon the information provided in the PFS Exam Review Course or PFP Boot Camp.
+The AICPA highly recommends that candidates do not rely solely upon the information provided in the PFP Boot Camp.
 These review courses are meant as a review only and is not a means for candidates to learn the material in the PFP body of knowledge.
 The additional preparation necessary would differ by individual based on prior education and experience.

-What is covered in the PFS Exam Review Course and PFP Boot Camp?
+What is covered in the PFP Boot Camp?
 Do candidates complete practice tests/questions?

 If I am a CPA/PFS, do I automatically become a member of the Personal Financial Planning Membership Section?